-I am Nduduzo Makhathini, from Umgungundlovu in KwaZulu Natal, the Zulu tribe.
-I studied music from my community back home, my family, my dreams and from all natural music of the birds, trees and streams.
+My name is Nduduzo Makhathini I come from Umgungundlovu in KwaZulu Natal, I come from the Zulu tribe.
+I studied music from my community back home, my family, and my dreams and from all natural music’s of the birds, trees and streams.
 At the age of seventeen I enrolled at the now UKZN music department to study jazz piano.
 I later learned that this was linked with my gift of ubungoma (healing).
 I have been living my life learning to be more deliberate about these connections in my work.

 Do we see Nduduzo experimenting with other genres besides Jazz?